Generic family displaying robustly a fast growth of the number of periodic points: Introduction and statement of the main results

 To conclude this introduction, let me recall that Arnold's philosophy was not to propose \emph{problems of binary type admitting a ``yes-no" answer}, but rather to propose \emph{wide-scope programs of explorations of new mathematical (and not only mathematical) continents, where reaching new peaks reveals new perspectives, and where a preconceived formulation of problems would substantially restrict the field of investigations that have been caused by these perspectives. [...]
 Evolution is more important than achieving records,} as he explained in his preface \cite{Ar00}.

-Let us remark that in this sense the contrast between the result of Kaloshin-Hunt and the main result of this manuscript is interesting since they shed light on how an answer to a question might depend on the definition of typicality.
+In this sense the contrast between the result of Kaloshin-Hunt and Theorem \ref{theoB} is interesting since they shed light on how an answer to a question might depend on the definition of typicality.

-Furthermore, the proofs of this work do not only answer questions, they also develop new tools which will certainly be useful for our program on emergence \cite{Be16}.
-Let us notice that the $C^\infty$-case of Problem \ref{problem2} (or conjecture 1994-47 \cite{Ar00}) remains open, although in view of Remark \ref{remaCinfty}, I would bet for a negative answer; I would even dare to propose: \begin{conj} For every $r\in \{1,..., \infty,\omega\}$, there exists an open set of diffeomorphisms $U\in Diff^r(M)$, so that given any $k\ge 0$, for any $C^r$-generic family $(f_a)_{a\in \R^k}$ with $f_a\in U$, for every $a$ small, the growth of the number of periodic points of $f_a$ is fast. \end{conj}
+Let us emphasize that the $C^\infty$-case of Problem \ref{problem2} (or \cite[Conj.
+1994-47]{Ar00}) remains open, although in view of Theorem~\ref{theoB}, I would bet for a negative answer; I would even dare to propose: \begin{conj} For every $r\in \{1,..., \infty,\omega\}$, there exists an open set of diffeomorphisms $U\in \Diff^r(M)$, so that given any $k\ge 0$, for any $C^r$-generic family $(f_p)_{p\in \R^k}$ with $f_p\in U$, for every $p$ small, the growth of the number of periodic points of $f_p$ is fast. \end{conj} {In favor of this conjecture, the local density of conservative analytic maps satisfying $(\star)$ \cite{As16}.
+Also \cref{analytic} of the proof of Theorem \ref{theoA} shows the local density of analytic dynamics with a normally hyperbolic periodic circles at which the dynamics is a smooth Diophantine rotation.} We explain there that modulo a solution of Problem \ref{analytic2}, this implies the existence of a locally dense of analytic (non-conservative) dynamics displaying a fast growth of the number of periodic points.
+Note that a positive answer to Conjecture \ref{conjprincipal} would give one of the very first example of an interesting property satisfied for a typical analytic map of a compact manifold but not for a polynomial.